TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 The spurious grain reactivation cited above could be handled by omitting grain deactivations from the active workflow IDs, or more generally, by adding a flag to the workflow ID indicating whether it is fault-tolerant.
 If this is done, it is possible that a grain would enqueue an index-entry removal (pursuant to a grain deactivation), persist its state, and then crash.
 When the queue is reactivated, perhaps due to a request for the just-deactivated grain, it will process that enqueued index-entry removal.
 This should not be a problem, because this removal will be done before the index-entry add due to grain activation.

 If this is done, there are numerous FT Active tests ifdef'd out by "#if ALLOW_FT_ACTIVE", and one check in the runtime (FaultTolerantWorkflowIndexedState) under "#if !ALLOW_FT_ACTIVE".
+### Clean Up LookupAsync for DSMI
+Currently the DSMI indexes dynamically invoke a LookupAsync method as described [above](#direct-storage-managed-indexes-dsmi).
+It would be cleaner to define an IOrleansIndexingStorageProvider interface.